MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 Not every company has just one domain; in fact, many companies have more than one domain.
 Adatum has just purchased a new domain (xxxUPNxxx.xxxCustomDomainxxx.xxx; the exact name of which is provided by your lab hosting provider) that resides in Microsoft Azure but not in Adatum's on-premises environment.
 To support Adatum’s new custom domain, your lab hosting provider took on the role of Adatum’s third-party domain registrar.

 In this exercise, you will gain experience adding this domain to Adatum' Microsoft 365 deployment.
 When you add a domain to Microsoft 365, it's called an accepted, or custom domain.
 Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).
+Adding a new domain is a three step process:

+	- You must first add a new zone for the domain in your on-premises DNS.
+	- You must add the domain in Microsoft 365.
-When a company adds a new domain to Microsoft 365, it must also maintain the DNS records that are necessary to support the services required by the company for the new domain.
+	- When adding the new domain in Microsoft 365, you must also add the corresponding DNS records to the domain in DNS.
+These DNS records are necessary to support the services required by the company for the new domain.

 Most companies do not personally manage their domains' DNS records themselves; instead, they have a third-party resource that manages these records for them.
 To assist in this effort, Microsoft 365 provides certain third-party domain registrars with an automation tool that automatically adds and replaces a company’s DNS records.
 The automation tool also federates the sign in credentials for the third-party registrars and Microsoft 365.
 Using a tool to automatically maintain DNS records is a much-welcomed improvement from the days when companies had to manually maintain these records, which oftentimes introduced human error into a rather complicated process.
 Because these tools eliminate the need to manually add the DNS records, they eliminate human error from the process.

-For the purpose of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain so that you gain experience and understanding of what the DNS records are about, and why they are required for a new domain.
+**However, for the purpose of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain so that you gain experience and understanding of what the DNS records are about, and why they are required for a new domain.**

 ### Task 1 - Add a Custom Domain